gespcunha/ClashRoyaleClanLeague/README.md

 Creates a file named "Fixture" showing the fixture results.

 - **write** -
-Updates the file with general data.
+Updates the file with general file with a fixture's result.
 In case of criteria = leaderboard, the file sets 0 points to all players.